Brandon Boston Jr.: Fenerbahçe (2025–2026)

-On August 4, 2025, Boston signed with Turkish powerhouse Fenerbahçe Beko of the Basketbol Süper Ligi (BSL) and the EuroLeague.
+On August 4, 2025, Boston signed with Turkish powerhouse Fenerbahçe of the Basketbol Süper Ligi (BSL) and the EuroLeague.

-On 1 October 2025, he made his EuroLeague debut against Paris Basketball in a 96-77 victory with 5 poinst, 3 rebounds and 1 steal in 8.4 mins.
+On 1 October 2025, he made his EuroLeague debut against Paris Basketball in a 96-77 victory with 5 points, 3 rebounds and 1 steal in 8.4 mins.

+On 7 December 2025, in a 2025–26 Basketbol Süper Ligi away match against Yukatel Merkezefendi Basket, Brandon Boston Jr. tallied season-high 21 points, 7 rebounds and 1 assist in 27 mins.

+Chicago Bulls (2026–present)

+On September 25, 2026, the Chicago Bulls announced that Boston was part of their training camp roster.